-To provide protection to investors from unfair, improper, or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.
+The mandate of the OSC is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair, efficient and competitive capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.

 We contribute to the health and performance of Ontario’s economy by using our rule-making and enforcement powers to help safeguard investors, to deter financial misconduct, and to direct participants involved in capital markets in Ontario.
 We regulate firms and individuals who sell securities and provide advice in Ontario, as well as public companies, investment funds, and marketplaces, such as the Toronto Stock Exchange.

 - Reduce regulatory burden

 Our priorities for the current year are set out in our Statement of Priorities.

 - Ontario is Canada’s largest province by population1